npfs/npfs.github.io/admin.md

 ### Environment Settings

-* This is where the various NPFS environments - including live - are managed.
+* This is where the various NPFS environments - including live - are managed
 * This element of the Admin Portal is restricted to very limited, high privileged users from the Command & Control and NHS Digital DevOps teams